moritz-biersack/OpenStreetMap-Data-Munich/report.md

 More details about the encountered problems and their handling can be found in 'problems.md'.

-The functions for spotting problamatic data and correcting it, is included in the 'check_and_correct.py' script.
+The functions for spotting problematic data and correcting it, is included in the 'check_and_correct.py' script.
 This is then used by the major 'cleaning.py' script that walks through the OSM data, corrects it if necessary and exports everything to csv files.

-Finally, the csv files are importet into an sqlite database called '**TBD***'.
+Finally, the csv files are imported into an sqlite database called ‘munich.db’.

 ## General statistics

 ### File sizes
 ```
 munich_germany.osm      486 MB
-**DBFILE**              274 MB
+munich.db               274 MB
 nodes_tags.csv          29 MB
 nodes.csv               153 MB
 ways_tags.csv           41 MB